The Mennonite Girl |

 Authors A.I.'s Marlowe Analysis

-Overview - The Mennonite Girl is an ambitious military epic that follows a young Mennonite woman's transformation from religious community member to decorated Ukrainian general.
+Overview - This is an ambitious military epic that follows a young Mennonite woman's transformation from religious community member to decorated Ukrainian general.
+The narrative demonstrates considerable strengths in character development and military authenticity.

 Premise / Elevator Pitch - A young Mennonite woman leaves her restrictive religious community to become a military nurse and special forces commander in Ukraine, ultimately finding her true calling while confronting those who killed her husband and threatened her life.